Th0masL3/Portfolio/README.md

 # LeCoinGameOver
-This project is for an external client in the Final Project class at Champlain College Saint-Lambert
+This project is for an external client for the Final Project class at Champlain College Saint-Lambert